 (50 * 0.20) * 10,000 = $100,000

-So, now that you know how much money you might be losing due to slow site speed, how do you fix it?
+So, now that you know how much money you might be losing due to slow site speed, how do find out what’s causing it, and more importantly, how do you fix it?
 First, make sure that the company that manages and hosts your site performs a site speed test to identify any issues that might be slowing it down.

 If you’re ready to get your site up to speed, contact The Search Engine Guys today.
 Our web designers have the expertise to boost your site’s speed so you can retain more of your income.
 Contact us at (512) 394-7234 or online to get off to the races.